 User/Source Coding Rule 30.
 (H impact, H generality) Use cache blocking to improve locality of data access.
-Target one quarter to one half of the cache size when targeting IA-32 processors with Hyper-Threading Technology.
+Target one quarter to one half of the cache size when targeting IA-32 processors with Hyper-Threading Technology or target a block size that allow all the logical processors serviced by a cache to share that cache simultaneously.